Investing in the Next Generation of Leaders

 • Turtle Island Neighbourhood Centre: A weekly drop-in program that focuses on providing a safe and cultural environment for youth including teachings, crafts and activities to keep youth engaged and active.

-• Urban Green Team – Funded by the Province of Manitoba: Through Urban Green Team, Ma Mawi Wi Chi Itata Centre offers summer employment to Indigenous youth between the ages of 15 and 29 to work on community projects between May and August.
+• Urban Green Team Summer Programming– Funded by the Province of Manitoba: Through Urban Green Team, Ma Mawi Wi Chi Itata Centre offers summer employment to Indigenous youth between the ages of 15 and 29 to work on community projects between May and August.
 Employment opportunities are determined through an application and interview process.